Wildfires in Kansas could be on average this year, models show

 But, they are warning things can change in an instant.

-The Kansas Fire Service tells KSN the difference between this years models and years past is recent moisture and the potential to warm up sooner.
+The Kansas Fire Service tells KSN News the difference between this year’s models and years past is recent moisture and the potential to warm up sooner.

-The Kansas Mesonet, along with other models, are optimistic, but Mark Neely, the state fire management officer for the Kansas forest service says, take that with a grain of salt.
+The Kansas Mesonet, along with other models, are optimistic, but Mark Neely, the state fire management officer for the Kansas Forest Service, says to take that with a grain of salt.

 “We’ve seen models in the past saying the same things,” Neely said.
 “Some of what they’re basing on, if you look at the past two years, those models trended the same way, and we didn’t have that green up.
 We had very active fire seasons the past two years.